Anthropological Society of London: Cannibal Club

 Hunt and Burton established the Cannibal Club as a gentleman's club, which drew many members from within the ASL.

 Merger

-In 1864, Hunt attempted to persuade the British Association to rename Section E (Geography and Ethnology) to include Anthropology and in 1865 his attempt create a new Anthropology sub-section devoted to the study of man was strongly resisted by others.
+In 1864, Hunt attempted to persuade the British Association to rename Section E (Geography and Ethnology) to include Anthropology and in 1865 his attempt to create a new Anthropology sub-section devoted to the study of man was strongly resisted by others.
 However with the support of T. H. Huxley it was created under Biology section D in 1866, and in 1869, Section E dropped the "Ethnology" part of its title.

 At the same time, Hunt's position was weakened by an allegation made by one of the members, Hyde Clarke, about the finances of the organisation.
 Although he managed to satisfy the other members and expel Clarke, the stress seriously affected his health.

 A merger of the two organisations was already under way before Hunt died early at a young age in 1869, and in 1871 they formed the Royal Anthropological Institute of Great Britain and Ireland.